vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/cloud-foundation/9.1/tools/README.md

 .\audit-esx-9.ps1 -Name esx-01a.vcf.lab
 ```

-Replacing the value after "-Name" with a valid hostname in your environment.
+Replace the value after `-Name` with a valid hostname in your environment.
 Similarly:

 ```powershell
 .\audit-vm-9.ps1 -Name TESTVM